 Dante B. Fascell Elementary School

-- Dante B. Fascell Elementary School's student population of 519 students has stayed relatively flat over five school years.
+- Dante B. Fascell Elementary School's student population of 472 students has declined by 10% over five school years.

 |Grades Offered||Grades Prekindergarten-5|

 |Total Students||472 students|

 - Dante B. Fascell Elementary School is ranked within the top 20% of all 3,633 schools in Florida (based off of combined math and reading proficiency testing data) for the 2017-18 school year.

 |Definition of Terms 2017-2018 School Year Data||This School||State Level (FL)|

 |Overall Testing Rank||#697 out of 3633 schools|